dotnetprojects/WpfExtendedToolkit/README.md

 A fork of https://wpftoolkit.codeplex.com/ and now (https://github.com/xceedsoftware/wpftoolkit)

-But this fork is mantained and Pull Requests and Patches are accepted
+But this fork is maintained and Pull Requests and Patches are accepted.

+Another feature wich is not yet in the Xceed Version is NetCore 3 support!

 AvalonDock
 ----------